cellicom/lpdh_wp/README.md

 This theme transforms WordPress into a comprehensive tournament management platform.
 It combines static content management with dynamic systems for player rankings, deck database management, and interactive community features.

+---

+> [!NOTE]
+> This theme is the result of an experiment.
+> Aside from graphical assets, the entire template was developed by AI—primarily Gemini, Copilot, and Blackbox—under my specific instructions.
+These prompts were sometimes detailed, and other times intentionally vague or imprecise, in order to challenge the AI's reasoning capabilities and test its understanding of the project context and objectives.
+This repository is public to serve as documentation of this experiment.

+---

 ## 🛠 Technical Foundation

 - **Base Framework:** [Bootscore](https://bootscore.me/) (Bootstrap 5 integrated with WordPress)